 1. Employees fit within organisations

-The first area that HR can positively impact is the cultural fit within organisations and this can be achieved in three ways:
+The first area that HR can positively impact is the cultural fit within organizations, and this can be achieved in three ways:

 Hiring based on cultural fit

 Skills can be taught, cultural fit cannot

-By inhabiting such a position, human resources can make certain that the direction and strategy set by stakeholders fits with the culture of an organisation.
-In doing so, human resources add value by helping organisations to avoid any potentially damaging rifts that could jeopardise their culture.
+By inhabiting such a position, human resources can make certain that the direction and strategy set by stakeholders fits with the culture of the organization.
+In this way, human resources adds value by helping organizations to avoid any potentially damaging rifts that could jeopardize their culture.

 Communication of values

-Alongside safeguarding culture, human resources have a duty to ensure the continuous communication of organisations’ values, and what they stand for.
-As mediators and business partners, HR are perfectly placed to facilitate the continuous communication by helping to keep organisational values on the agenda.
-Not only is this valuable for stakeholders, it also helps maintain employees’ feeling of belonging.
+Alongside safeguarding culture, human resources have a duty to ensure the continuous communication of their organization’s values.
+As mediators and business partners, HR are perfectly placed to facilitate continuous communication by helping to keep organizational values on the agenda.
+Not only is this valuable for stakeholders, it also helps maintain employees’ feeling of belonging and pride in the organization they work for.

 2. Appreciation from the organization

-Alongside cultural fit, human resources can make sure that employees receive adequate appreciation from the organisation and add further value by:
+Alongside cultural fit, human resources can make sure that employees receive adequate appreciation from the organization and add further value by recognizing performance and building a culture of praise and recognition.

-In liaison with managers, human resources need to make sure that outstanding individual and team performances are recognised and rewarded.
-Taking the lead in sharing regular performance related insights (obtained from measuring tools such as engagement surveys) is one area where HR can illustrate real added value.
+In liaison with managers, human resources need to make sure that outstanding individual and team performances are recognized and rewarded.
+Taking the lead in sharing regular performance related insights (obtained from measuring tools such as employee surveys) is one area where HR can illustrate real added value.

 Building a culture of praise and recognition